thomasgoldberger/softwarequality-without-testing/Part2-Softwarequality_without_testing.md

 <span style="display:block;text-align:center">![Quality-hopper-Frame](images\Quality-hopper-theFrame.png)</span>

-We highlighted "The Team" and "Team Spirit" and we talked already about how important it is to have a good team spirit.
-We'll go now shortly into the typical roles of a team and their responsibility's regarding a quality-mindset.
+We highlighted "The Team" and "Team Spirit" and we talked about how important it is to have a good team spirit.
+We'll look into the typical roles in an agile team and their responsibility's forwards a quality-mindset.

 #### Stakeholder

 A stakeholder needs to know about his vision for the product he wants to see implemented, he should know what he wants or at least should have a good general idea.
-Optimal would be if the stakeholder has the skillset to communicate it to PM or the team, depending on the organization.
+Optimal would be if the stakeholder has the skillset to communicate it to a PM or the team, depending on the organization.
 We encounter situations where the vision and the requirements change almost daily, and the development team must make changes to their implementation accordingly.
 Yes, we do hope you work in an agile environment, but that behaviour is far from agile, that is plain and simple chaos.
 If you encounter that kind of stakeholder, as a team you could provide the stakeholder with knowledge about agile development and agile mindset, hold workshops with the stakeholder to form a clear vision a roadmap and plan of action as well as a way to communicate with the team.
 Also, the stakeholder is responsible for: